 It was so cold on Sunday morning, so we bundled up before heading to dog training.
 I was really excited to tell John, our trainer, about the success we had with our dogs this week indoors.
 We told him about their down/stays and our success with walking them both.

 This week, we worked on training them with the long leash.
 John held the long leash from a distance, and we were to give them a command to get them to stop mid-point.
 Leo was better at this than Grumples, but we’ll be working on this more.
-It’s important to be able to get your dog to listen to your command without the leash, or while they are in action.
+It’s important to get your dog to listen to your command without the leash or while they are in action.

-Training is exhausting.
-Not only for the dog but for the owner.
+Training is exhausting not only for the dog but for the owner.
 You’re also training yourself and constantly thinking about using the right words and correct commands for the dogs.
-You don’t want to confuse them, so it’s crucial to know the commands just as you would expect your dogs to know the commands.
+You don’t want to confuse them, so it’s crucial to know the commands, just as you would expect your dogs to know the commands.
 Using the word “okay” instead of “come” was a challenge.
 “Come” is from him to come without a mid-point stop, and “Okay” is for him to start walking, but sit when I give the command.
-Naturally, I wanted just to tell him to “come” to get him to move.
+Naturally, I wanted to tell him to “come” to get him to move.
 It was challenging, but we managed to have a couple of successful rounds.
 John will be coming to my neighborhood soon, and it’ll be a whole new environment to work with them.
-Should be interesting!
+It should be interesting!

 Getting your dogs trained is so important, and I’ll never make the mistake of NOT doing it.
 This is something that you must stick with as a responsible dog owner.
 It’s not easy, but it’s worth it, and it’s crucial.